We’ve all heard "you only get one chance to make a first impression."

-Recruiters and career coaches have communicated the standards for making a good first impression for years.
+Recruiters and career coaches have communicated the standards for making a good first impression for years:

-During those first critical moments in face-to-face meetings:
+During those first critical moments in face-to-face meetings --

-For calling a new contact on the phone:
+For calling a new contact on the phone --

+If you start to think about the mistake too much, it will distract you from staying on your game plan.
 The trick is to tell yourself you will deal with the slip-up towards the conclusion of the discussion as you “end on a high note.”